-In December 2003, we sold 6,300,000 shares of our Series C preferred stock, (including the underwriters' over-allotment option of 700,000 shares) with a mandatory liquidation preference of \$25.00 per share.
+In December 2003, we issued 6,300,000 shares of our Series C preferred stock, (including the underwriters' over-allotment option of 700,000 shares) with a mandatory liquidation preference of \$25.00 per share.
 Net proceeds from this offering (approximately \$152.0 million) were used principally to repay amounts outstanding under our secured and unsecured revolving credit facilities.
 The Series C preferred stock receive annual dividends of \$1.90625 per share paid on a quarterly basis and dividends are cumulative, subject to certain provisions.
 On or after December 12, 2008, we may redeem the Series C preferred stock at par for cash at our option.
 The Series C preferred stock was recorded net of underwriters discount and issuance costs.

-In April 2004, we issued 2,450,000 shares of our 7.875% Series D cumulative redeemable preferred stock, or the Series D preferred stock, with a mandatory liquidation preference of \$25.00 per share.
-Net proceeds from this offering (approximately \$59.0 million) were used principally to repay amounts outstanding under our secured and unsecured revolving credit facilities.
+In 2004, we issued 4,000,000 shares of our 7.875% Series D cumulative redeemable preferred stock, or the Series D preferred stock, with a mandatory liquidation preference of \$25.00 per share.
+Net proceeds from these offerings (approximately \$96.3 million) were used principally to repay amounts outstanding under our secured and unsecured revolving credit facilities.
 The Series D preferred stock receive annual dividends of \$1.96875 per share paid on a quarterly basis and dividends are cumulative, subject to certain provisions.
 On or after May 27, 2009, we may redeem the Series D preferred stock at par for cash at our option.
 The Series D preferred stock was recorded net of underwriters discount and issuance costs.
-In July 2004, we issued an additional 1,550,000 shares of Series D preferred stock, raising additional net proceeds of approximately \$37.3 million.